ShoiraTa/myTelegramBot/README.md

 - Make sure you have ruby installed locally run `ruby -v`\*\*
 - Run `cd myTelegramBot` in the terminal\*\*
 - Run `bundler install.`

+### Create your own bot

+- First follow the steps described in "Get local copy" section above.
+- Go to your telegram account on ('https://telegram.org/')
+- Search for @BotFather, and follow the instructions to create a new bot
+- Copy your token or API key given by @BotFather
+- open `.env` file and change the `API_KEY` variable to your own

+### Run the Telegram bot

+- First follow the steps described in "Get local copy" section above.
 - To run bot type `ruby ./bin/main.rb` in the terminal\*\*
 - Open telegram find @dailyin_bot